 Some foreigners get frustrated by these situations, because they aren't accustomed to the Italian way of driving.
 Here is my advice: stay calm, don't get upset, fore you might get upset a lot during your precious vacation time.
 Be generous with other drivers.
 Be flexible and make room for them on the road (they will generally do the same for you) and accept the fact that this is their country.
 Stay attentive, because you may have to adapt to unexpected situations and react quickly quite often.

-In the many years that I have traveled through Italy by car, I have not encountered any serious aggression from other motorists.
+In the many years that I have traveled through Italy, I have not encountered any serious aggression from other motorists.
 People throw their arms up in excitement from time to time, but that's just a way of letting off steam.

 Overall, I find Italian drivers to be cooperative, quick in their reactions and kind to tourists.
-Deviating from the rules a little here and then gives everyone, including visitors, a sense of freedom.
+Deviating from the rules a bit here and then appears to give everyone a sense of freedom.

 A Relaxing Drive On The A14 Motorway In Northern Puglia

-Italians may not always take speed limits and road signs too seriously, but there are 2 things they do respect: ZTL zones and toll road payments.
+Italians may not always take speed limits and road signs too seriously, but there are two things they do respect: ZTL zones and toll road payments.

 ZTL zones:

 These are inner city areas temporarily restricted to traffic.
 Signs will show you when it is allowed (or not allowed) to enter these video monitored zones by car.
-Fines are high and will be sent to vehicle owners also abroad.
+Fines are heavy and will be sent to vehicle owners abroad.
 High surcharges are possible (please see below).

 Toll road payments: